aphisit-ths/aphisit-ths/README.md

 > ### I'm a 2nd-year computer engineering student @KMITL | Bangkok,Thailand
 <br />

-### *currently , I interested about how to be good software engineer .🤣 I also try to learning everything about technology things for my future carreer path.
+### *currently , I interested about how to be good software engineer .🤣 I try to learning everything about technology that for my future carreer path.
 Go for it! 🤣*

 <br />